pingidentity/terraform-provider-pingone/docs/index.md

 Required:

-- `agreement_management_hostname` (String) Hostname for the PingOne agreement management service API.
-Default value can be set with the `PINGONE_AGREEMENT_MANAGEMENT_SERVICE_HOSTNAME` environment variable.
 - `api_hostname` (String) Hostname for the PingOne management service API.
 Default value can be set with the `PINGONE_API_SERVICE_HOSTNAME` environment variable.
 - `auth_hostname` (String) Hostname for the PingOne authentication service API.
 Default value can be set with the `PINGONE_AUTH_SERVICE_HOSTNAME` environment variable.